GlacierProtocol/glacierprotocol.github.io/_docs/setup/create-boot-usb.md

     6. Make a note of the device identifier, which is the part of the section header that comes before "(external, physical)", for example "/dev/disk2".

-3. Copy the Ubuntu image onto the "SETUP 1 BOOT" USB.
+3. Copy the Ubuntu image onto the "SETUP 1 BOOT" USB:
-    1. Unmount the USB drive
+    1. Unmount the USB drive:
         <pre>
         $ diskutil unmountDisk <span class="primary">USB-device-identifier-here</span>
         </pre>
-    2. Enter the following command, **making sure to use the correct device identifier; <span style="color: red;">using the wrong one could overwrite the hard drive!</span>**
+    2. Enter the following command, **making sure to use the correct device identifier; <span style="color: red;">using the wrong one could overwrite the hard drive!</span>**:
         <pre>
         $ sudo dd if=ubuntu-16.04.1-desktop-amd64.img.dmg of=<span class="primary">USB-device-identifier-here</span> bs=1m
         </pre>